Brown trout are found all over the world, and as they are a very priced game fish, many anglers wonder about the time of their spawning.

 I got very interested in this particular subject myself, as we have a lot of sea-run brown trout along our coasts here in Sweden.

-And while most of them migrate up the tributaries of the Baltic Sea and the Atlantic ocean and spawn in freshwater, some populations do manage to spawn in brackish (mixed salt and freshwater) environments.
+While most of them migrate up the tributaries of the Baltic Sea and the Atlantic Ocean and spawn in freshwater, some populations do manage to spawn in brackish (mixed salt and freshwater) environments

 Such spawning activity has, however, only been observed in or outside of river mouths that can provide the right type of spawning ground, meaning shallow water and gravel bottoms.